-To get the Checksum Value from the target, the programmer sends the appropriate CHECKSUM-SETUP vector-set to the target.
-There are different CHECKSUM-SETUP vectors for different part numbers.
-The correct vector must be specified for the PSoC being programmed.
-The programmer releases the SDATA line then waits and polls.
-After the target signals that the operation is complete, the READ-CHECKSUM vector-set is used to read back the two-byte Checksum Value from the target.
-This value from the target is compared to the Device Checksum Value from the .hex file (Appendix B).
+To get the Checksum Value from the target, the programmer sends the appropriate CHECKSUM-SETUP vector to the target.
+The programmer releases the SDATA line, then waits and polls.
+After the target signals that the operation is complete, the READ-CHECKSUM vector is used to read back the two-byte Checksum Value from the target.
+This value from the target is compared to the Device Checksum Value from the .hex file (Appendix B on page 11).
 If the values are not equal, a programming error has occurred.